Alzchem Group AG: Disclosure According To Article 5 Of The EU Regulation 596/2014 And Article 2 Section (1) Of The Delegated EU Regulation 2016/1052 ...

 / Key word(s): Share Buyback/Share Buyback

-Alzchem Group AG: Disclosure according to Article 5 of the EU Regulation 596/2014 and Article 2 Section (1) of the Delegated EU Regulation 2016/1052 - 5th Interim Report
+Alzchem Group AG: Disclosure according to Article 5 of the EU Regulation 596/2014 and Article 2 Section (1) of the Delegated EU Regulation 2016/1052 - 6th interim report

 The issuer is solely responsible for the content of this announcement.